emaxerrno/goobly/README.md

 * submit PR's for any change / brainstorm ideas
 * file issues

 # how to get up and running quickly?
 * build the transitive dependencies:

 ```
 # assuming bash
 # tested on ubuntu 14.04 x86_64 only
-$ cd meta && source source_ansible_bash && ansible-playbook playbook/dev_all.yml
+$ cd meta && source source_ansible_bash && ansible-playbook -K playbook/dev_all.yml
 ```

 * That's it, just build & run the unit tests: